 An inbound link is a hyperlink from another credible website that points to your site or one of your webpages.
 Inbound links that come from trusted or popular websites can assist you in increasing your PageRank.

 *See Inbound Link

 A keyword is a word or phrase that is used when attempting to rank a website or webpage for a particular topic.

 Keyword cannibalization is the act of reusing a particular keyword repeatedly and excessively throughout or across too many pages on a website.
-By doing this, search engine’s struggle to recognize the differences between your content and which content is actually most relevant to a user conducting a search based on the keyword you are overusing.
+By doing this, search engine’s struggle to recognize the differences between your content and which pieces of content are most relevant to a user conducting a search based on the keywords you are overusing.